ani-pur/NLP_Tasker/README.md

 ## What is Tasker?

-Tasker is built for people who want to write tasks normally.
-No forms, no strict formatting.
-Just type what you need to do and Tasker will figure out the rest.
+Tasker lets you write tasks the way you think.
+No forms, no rigid structure.
+Just type naturally, and Tasker handles the details for you.
+It understands dates, times, and context written in plain language, so you can focus on what matters instead of how to enter it.

+For example, typing “submit project by Friday evening,  red” automatically schedules the task with the correct date, time, and color.

-Tasks are automatically sorted, support colors, and stay in sync across devices.
-Tasker offers multiple desktop UI's and a mobile webapp.
+Tasks are automatically sorted, support color organization, and stay in sync across devices.
+Tasker offers multiple desktop UIs along with a mobile webapp experience.

-Signup is simple, usage is streamlined, data is safe, privacy is upheld.
+Signup is simple, usage is streamlined.

 ### Coming soon:
 - **Google calendar sync and notifications**